This website uses cookies. If you continue to use the site, your agreement will result in cookies being set.

 Have a pre-show drink at a New York speakeasy

-Gatsby Mansion itself is a great place to have a pre-, mid-, or post-show drink, as the venue is equipped with a full bar with all types of beverages and snacks for sale.
+The Broadway Theatre, where The Great Gatsby is performing, is a great place to have a pre- or mid-show drink.
+The venue is equipped with a full bar with all types of beverages and snacks for sale.
 But if you want to start the party even earlier, why not get into the Jazz Age spirit by getting your drinks at an NYC speakeasy?
 They're all over, if you know where to look — here are a few recommendations.

 The Back Room

 This Lower East Side spot is a ways away from Gatsby, but it offers the most authentic 1920s experience.
 The Back Room is one of the only actual 1920s speakeasies still in operation today, and lots of its hallmarks haven't changed since then.
-You have to walk through a short alley to get to the literal "back room", decked out in vintage glamour.
+You have to walk through a short alley between two restaurants to get to the literal, hidden "back room", decked out in vintage glamour.

 Back in the day, powerful gangsters would take “business meetings” there — not unlike Gatsby's meet-ups with the corrupt Meyer Wolfsheim in Fitzgerald's novel.
 You might even listen in on one during the show.

-It's not technically a speakeasy if it has a neon "BAR" sign proudly hanging out front, but Tanner Smith's is decorated in the style of an early-1900s drinking house and, most importantly, is only a five-minute walk from Gatsby.
-The restaurant and bar is known for classic cocktails with a twist, and some even come in teacups, the way alcohol was often discreetly served during Prohibition.
+It's not technically a speakeasy if it has a massive "BAR" sign proudly hanging out front, but Tanner Smith's is decorated in the style of an early-1900s drinking house and, most importantly, is only a five-minute walk from Gatsby.
+The restaurant/bar is known for classic cocktails with a twist, and some even come in teacups, the way alcohol was often discreetly served during Prohibition.

 Little Branch